onlyelite2001/hello-world/README.md

 # hello-world
 My first repository

-Hi, my name is Anikait.
 This is my first time making a repository on GitHub.
-I like cars and love to drive.
-I also like to play sports especially tennis.
+I am planning to use this repo to test creating pipelines and SCA (Static Code Analysis) tests.